Howard Fast

-Howard Melvin Fast (November 11, 1914 – March 12, 2003) was an American novelist and television writer.
-Fast also wrote under the pen names E.V.
-Cunningham and Walter Ericson.
+Howard Melvin Fast (November 11, 1914 – March 12, 2003) was an American author and television writer.
+Also writing under the pen names E.V.
+Cunningham, Behn Boruch, and Walter Ericson, his career spanned almost seven decades and several genres, including historical novels and noir.
+Fast mainly wrote novels, as well as short stories, poems, plays and non-fiction.
+Among his best known work are Spartacus (1951), April Morning (1961), and The Immigrants (1977).
+Several of Fast's novels have been adapted into movies and television series, most notably Stanley Kubrick's Spartacus (1960).
+A staunch communist early in his life, Fast was jailed in the 1950's after testifying before the House Committee on Un-American Activities.

 Biography

 Early life

 Fast was born in New York City.
 His mother, Ida (née Miller), was a British Jewish immigrant, and his father, Barney Fast, was a Ukrainian Jewish immigrant who shortened his name from Fastovsky upon arrival in America.
 When his mother died in 1923 and his father became unemployed, Howard's youngest brother, Julius, went to live with relatives, while he and his older brother, Jerome, sold newspapers.
 Howard credited his early voracious reading to a part-time job in the New York Public Library.

 Fast began writing at an early age.
 While hitchhiking and riding railroads around the country to find odd jobs, he wrote his first novel, Two Valleys, published in 1933 when he was 18.
 His first popular work was Citizen Tom Paine, a fictional account of the life of Thomas Paine.
 Always interested in American history, Fast also wrote The Last Frontier (about the Cheyenne Indians' attempt to return to their native land, and which inspired the 1964 movie Cheyenne Autumn) and Freedom Road (about the lives of former slaves during Reconstruction).

 The novel Freedom Road is based on a true story and was made into a miniseries of the same name starring Muhammad Ali, who, in a rare acting role, played Gideon Jackson, an ex-slave in 1870s South Carolina who is elected to the U.S. House and battles the Ku Klux Klan and other racist organizations to enable former slaves to keep the land that they had tended all their lives.